cmu-csd-phd/csd-blog/website/content/2025/suffix-decoding.md

 Autoregressive decoding in LLMs entails two primary computational phases: (1) a **prefill stage**, wherein the model processes the input context (prompt tokens), and (2) a **decoding stage**, which generates the output tokens sequentially.
 While the prefill stage can be executed in parallel across tokens, the decoding phase is intrinsically **sequential**, as each new token depends on the full context formed by prior tokens.
 This sequentiality inhibits parallelism and incurs significant latency for long generations—an issue magnified in multi-agent systems or tasks requiring extensive output generation.

-![Speculative decoding timeline compared to incremental decoding](spec-decoding-timeline.png) *Figure 1 - The Speculative Decoding timeline compared to Incremental Decoding.
+![Speculative decoding timeline compared to incremental decoding](spec-decoding-timeline.png) *Figure 2 - The Speculative Decoding timeline compared to Incremental Decoding.
 At each step, the draft model is first called to generate a sequence (or a tree) of candidate tokens.
 Then, the tokens are passed to the LLM for verification in a single forward pass.*

 Speculative decoding addresses this limitation by using a draft model to generat multiple candidate tokens at once at a small fraction of the cost that it would take for the LLM to generate them.
 Then, it uses the LLM to verify them in parallel in a single forward pass.
 Several techniques have been developed in this space.
-The **EAGLE** family of speculators uses custom draft models that are trained from the LLM's last transformer layer, together with the embedding and LM head layers. **Medusa** employs multiple prediction heads on top of the LLM to generate multiple tokens per forward pass. **SpecInfer** uses a smaller draft model to generate a tree of speculative continuations in autoregressive fashion. **REST** combines a draft model with contrastive decoding to improve token acceptance rates.
-All these approaches share a common limitation: they rely on some form of model-based draft token generation.
+The **EAGLE** family of speculators trains a small model that directly predicts future tokens using features from multiple layers of the main model, improving both accuracy and scalability. **Medusa** adds lightweight parallel heads to the main model itself, allowing it to predict several next tokens in one step without needing a separate draft model. **SpecInfer** builds a tree of possible continuations using a small helper model and verifies the entire tree in parallel, increasing the number of accepted tokens per step. **REST** skips modeling altogether by retrieving likely next tokens from a datastore of past examples, making it easy to use with any language model without additional training.

 Model-based suffix decoding works reasonably well for open-ended chat, but has the following limitations:
 - It necessitates the co-deployment of a secondary draft model, complicating orchestration and introducing tight coupling between model pairs.